adndvlp/expbuilder/README.md

 - Uses GitHub Pages for free hosting
 - **Jspsych** as the main engine for experiment creation
 - **Cloudflare Tunnels** for sharing experiments via self-hosting
-- Firebase for inexpensive data capture and storage
+- Connection to a Firebase project (for free) for data capture and storage
-- No coding required for most experiments
+- No coding required, but it can go deeper with code.

 # Installation

 1. Clone the repository:

    ```bash
    git clone https://github.com/adndvlp/expbuilder.git
    cd expbuilder